dawidsula26/jnp3/doc/Services.md

 ## API

 I will not write down all possible request, because they depend on the design of frontend.
-Two requests are listed, because they are a base for all other nontrivial requests, but they will likely not be available itself.
+Two requests are listed, because they are a base for all other nontrivial requests, but they will likely not be available themselves.

 - `REQUEST SHOW_VARS: [VarName] -> [(VarName, Time, [Value])]`
 Returns histories of values of listed variables.
 The response includes the timestamp of the first value, and all values are chronologically, and there are no gabs between them.
 It is calculated by making a series of requests to `Statistics` service.
 We do not guarantee that the number of displayed values is consistent.
 This request may return things like `{"a": [6, 8], "b": [3, 2], "a/b": [2, 4, 3]}` and it is OK as long as calculated values are actually correct.